-Join Richard Harrington for an in-depth discussion in this video Focusing manually, part of Up and Running with the Nikon D600 and D610.
+Join Richard Harrington for an in-depth discussion in this video Focusing manually, part of Learning the Nikon D600 and D610.

 - While I usually use auto focus,…I sometimes find myself shooting manually.…Perhaps it's for more control when shooting video,…where focus is often changing in the middle of a shot.…Or maybe I'm dealing with a moving subject…that auto focus just can't track.…I may want to manipulate focus to really push…the shallow depth of field or get a softly focused…image for aesthetic reasons.…When shooting time lapse, I'll often set the focus to auto,…get the initial focus, and then turn auto focus off,…so the camera doesn't make any changes in between shots.…